Review: 'On Her Majesty's Secret Service' (1969) Dir. Peter R. Hunt

 Posing as genealogist Sir Hilary Bray, Bond infiltrates Blofeld’s hideaway and learns of a more sinister plan that SPECTRE has.
 Juggling his desire to bring down Blofeld and stop SPECTRE, Bond soon finds it’s not just his life in danger, but Tracy’s also…

 The James Bond franchise is a wonderful thing.
 It’s survived through 5 decades, over 6 leading actors and ever changing global politics.
 Everyone has a favourite, everyone has a least favourite.
 That’s the wonderful thing; the diversity of fans and how they like different things.
 I love ‘A View To A Kill’, lots of people despise it.
 I champion ‘Licence To Kill’ as the greatest ever Bond film, many people disagree.
 I despise ‘On Her Majesty’s Secret Service’ and George Lazenby as James Bond, many people love them – they are wrong, but I’ll let them think what they like.
 OK, I jest!

 Of course people love the film, and many love George, and in parts I can see why.
 It’s a solid, grounded James Bond story that channels the Ian Fleming novel strongly.
 No extravagant gadgets, nothing too far-fetched and laying foundations for what could have been a very different story arc to what we know now.
 But for me I don’t buy George Lazenby as 007, and if you can’t invest in 007, you can’t invest in the film.

-The way producers had this "different" Bond spend most of the time revolting against MI6 when he doesn’t get his own way is off-putting to me; it’s not "different" or aiding character building, it’s just weak.
+The way producers had this "different" Bond spend most of the time revolting against MI6 when he doesn’t get his own way is off-putting; it’s not "different" or aiding character building, it’s just shows this Bond is weak.